zhujq29/Music-Genre-Classification-via-Machine-Learning/README.md

 # Music-Genre-Classification-via-Machine-Learning
-This is a group project for STATS 503.
+This is the group project for STATS 503 at Umich.
+We performed classification models on music data set from Kaggle to predict genre of a music.